High-School-Simulations/Physics_Simulations/README.md

 # Physics_Simulations
-A comprehensive set of physics simulations for high school students
+A set of physics simulations for high school students